zacs/ha-receipt_printer/README.md

 4. Enter the following information:
    - **Printer Name**: A friendly name for your printer (e.g., "Kitchen Receipt Printer")
    - **Printer IP Address**: The IP address of your receipt printer on your network
+   - **Columns (Font A)**: Number of text columns for font A (default: 42, suitable for TM-T88V)
+   - **Columns (Font B)**: Number of text columns for font B (default: 56, suitable for TM-T88V)
+   - **Image Max Width**: Maximum image width in pixels (default: 400, suitable for TM-T88V)

 The integration will attempt to connect to the printer and verify it's accessible.
+The column and image settings can be adjusted to match your specific printer model.

+### Printer Configuration Notes

+Different printer models support different widths:
+- **Epson TM-T88V/VI** (80mm): Font A = 42 columns, Font B = 56 columns, Image width = 400 pixels
+- For other models, consult your printer's documentation or the [python-escpos printer profiles](https://python-escpos.readthedocs.io/en/latest/printer_profiles/available-profiles.html)

 ## Supported Printers

 This integration uses the [python-escpos](https://github.com/python-escpos/python-escpos) library and supports **Epson ESC/POS compatible receipt printers** with network (TCP/IP) connectivity.

 Tested models:
 - Epson TM-T88VI

+Other ESC/POS compatible printers should work but may require adjusting the column widths and image size settings during configuration.

 **Note**: USB and serial printers are not currently supported.